Welcome to the Monday edition of the Cafe and Bookstore with recent reviews for authors on the shelves.

 One of the recent reviews for the book

-Thanks for dropping in today and I hope you will be leaving with some books… thanks Sally.
+Thanks for dropping by today and I hope you are leaving with some books.. thanks Sally.